 Note: Most of the illustrations in this manual were prepared with the Windows version of TextMaker.
 On other operating systems, some of the controls have a slightly different appearance, but their modes of operation are identical.

 Title bar

 At the top of the application window, you will find the title bar.

-The title bar indicates the name of the application.
-Once a document is opened, its name will be displayed after the program name.
+The title bar indicates the name of the application and the name of the current document.